LimePoint/opschain-docs/docs/operations/restricting_user_access.md

+---
+sidebar_position: 6
+description: Enable the OpsChain Authorisation Server and restrict user's access to OpsChain.
+---

 # Restricting user access

 Restricting access to OpsChain projects and environments allows you to control user access to view (or perform operations on) OpsChain objects (e.g. properties, changes, logs, etc.).